infosecchazzy/CSC842-Security-Tool-Development/cycle7/README.md

-Student:
+#Student:

 Charles V. Frank Jr.

-Date:
+#Date:

 10/5/16

-Tool:
+#Tool:

 Student Monitoring

-DESCRIPTION:
+#DESCRIPTION:

 Cycle 7 is a continuation from Cycle4.
 A major redesign attempted to leveral more of OOP (Object Oriented Programming) for PYTHON.
-This cycled focused on the Last Logon features and NO features were added for activity monitoring.
+This cycle focused on the Last Logon features and NO features were added for activity monitoring.

-FEATURES Added:
+#FEATURES Added:

   Home page: student_monitoring.py